ttmuangkeo/ase-ui/README.md

-# LayerDraw 2.0
+# ASE UI

-LayerDraw 2.0 is a Rails 5 application using Webpacker for its VueJS front end.
+ASE UI is a Rails 5 application using Webpacker for its VueJS front end.

 ## Development